GianniDG21/keeper/README.md

 2.  **Create the Environment File**
     Create a `.env` file in the root of the project and paste the following content.
 This file configures the local database connection.
     ```env
-    # PostgreSQL Connection URL for the Go application
+    #   greSQL Connection URL for the Go application
     DATABASE_URL="postgres://keeper:keeper@localhost:5432/keeper?sslmode=disable"

     # Credentials for the PostgreSQL service in Docker Compose